D16 Group Toraverb 2 – The Final Frontier

 Where Toraverb 2 absolutely shines is in modern pop productions.
 Vocals and synths are amazing, electronic drums can sound amazing if you find the right effect.
 As a mix effect, again works really well as a subtle wash, particularly on minimalistic EDM, trap and urban track effects.
 As a creative effect for samples and loops, awesome.
 I didn’t have any trouble at all creating amazing track effects using the pre-delay and compressor pushing hard.

 Toraverb 2 is loads of fun, with what feels like an endless array of controls to configure, you can get pretty deep if you like, or keep things simple by sticking to the presets.

-Performance wise, even on full-length tail setting Toraverb 2 is pretty good actually, only displaying around 2-5% per instance at normal DSP setting.
-The plugin does have a quality setting you can vary between real-time (low) and off-line (high), but there is a large spike in DPS usage when swapping between the two extremes (nearly double, actually), as expected.
-Interestingly, I personally couldn’t detect any audible differences between lowest and highest settings, so I’m confident enough to keep the plugin on normal, or even drop to low to conserve DPS if needed – maybe bump it up for the final bounce if you think it will make a difference.
+Performance-wise, even on full-length tail setting Toraverb 2 is pretty good actually, only displaying around 2-5% per instance at normal DSP setting.
+The plugin does have a quality setting you can vary between real-time (low) and offline (high), but there is a large spike in DPS usage when swapping between the two extremes (nearly double, actually), as expected.
+Interestingly, I personally couldn’t detect any audible differences between the lowest and highest settings, so I’m confident enough to keep the plugin on normal, or even drop too low to conserve DPS if needed – maybe bump it up for the final bounce if you think it will make a difference.
 The developer commented that there is a difference in sound, but it’s more measurable than audible.

 I am very impressed with this plugin.
-There is so much to explore here, I can’t wait to start using it on much more experimental arrangments and some sound design projects.
+There is so much to explore here, I can’t wait to start using it on many more experimental arrangments and some sound design projects.